Jkozmo10/NBAWinsPredictorScratch/README.md

 Things to do:
-- normalize data
+- normalize data (liam)
-    - pick training and testing data
+    - pick training and testing data (jamie)
-    - pick 10 chunks and store them in hashmap
+    - pick 10 chunks and store them in hashmap (jamie)
-    - write the error calculation method for each chunk
+    - write the error calculation method for each chunk (jeremy)
     - calculate average errors for chunks on a specific k
     - iterate over k
     - after iterating over all k,find lowest error and pick that k
     - testing data calculations